Quramy/tsuquyomi/README.md

 ## Features

-Tsuquyomi works as a client for **TSServer**(which is an editor service bundled TypeScript).
+Tsuquyomi works as a client for **TSServer**(which is an editor service bundled into TypeScript).
-So, installing Tsuquyomi your vim gets the following features provided by TSServer:
+So, installing Tsuquyomi, your vim gets the following features provided by TSServer:

 + Completion (omni-completion)
 + Navigate to the location where a symbol is defined.